mateusctelles/Power-Outlet-Docking-Robot/README.md

 </p>

 ## 2. Data Annotation
-The data annotation was performed in the cvat.ai website.
+The data annotation of the second set of images, which contained the power outlet images from the room where the robot would operate, was performed in the cvat.ai website.
 The outlets in use by another devices were purposefully ignored, so that they would not be detected / considered as a goal.

 <p align="center">
   <img src="https://github.com/mateusctelles/Power-Outlet-Docking-Robot/blob/main/media/annotation_gif.gif?raw=true" alt="sala1" width="500"/>